zainshah14/typescript-practice-phase1/EXPLORATION.md

 ### 6. Case Study: Phase 1 Implementation

-- Implemented **Jest-based unit tests** to validate core logic of insertion and retrieval in a sample CRUD API.
+- Implemented Jest-based unit tests to validate core logic of insertion and retrieval in a sample CRUD API.
-- Hands-on introduction to key concepts:
+- Hands-on intro to:
   - Mocking
   - Isolation
-  - Dependency injection
+  - Dependency Injection
   - Assertion style
-- Established the foundation for further automation in future phases.
+- This serves as a foundation for automation in later phases.

 ---

 ### 7. How Unit Testing Supports Phase 2

-- Forms the backbone of the **CI workflow** (e.g., via GitHub Actions)
+- Backbone of CI workflow (eventually GitHub Actions)
-- Helps enforce the policy: **“no broken code gets merged”**
+- Enforces “no broken code gets merged”
-- Reduces the need for manual QA on minor changes
+- Reduces manual QA for minor changes
-- Encourages developers to own and improve test coverage
+- Encourages higher test coverage ownership among devs

 ---

-### 8. Next Steps at BridgeLinx
+### 8. Suggested Next Steps at BridgeLinx

-- Identify **3 high-logic modules in each active service** (RFQ, Terminal, OPUI) → propose unit test coverage
+- Identify 3 high-logic modules in each active service (RFQ, Terminal, OPUI) for unit test proposal
-- Analyze past production bugs → **retrofit missing unit tests** when feasible
+- Retrofit unit tests in areas tied to past production bugs
-- Involve developers for shared testing ownership, supported by SDET/QA
+- Bring in dev support for test ownership with SDET/QA collaboration